HackusatePvP/character-chat-app/README.md

 ### Modifying
-Navigate to `JavaFXLoad.java`.
+Navigate to `App.java`.
 Inside Intellij there will be a green arrow on the class line, and main() function.
 Click the green arrow on either of these.

 A configuration dialogue may open, if so set the JDK to 25.
 The app should start.

-Make changes to the source and test them by running the JavaFXLoad entry point.
+Make changes to the source and test them by running the App.main() entry point.

 `TIP: Run configurations will be pinned to the right.
-Just press the green arrow on the top right.
-(Shift+F10)`
+Just press the green arrow on the top right or (Shift+F10)`

 ### Compiling
 Ensure you have [RenEngine](https://github.com/HackusatePvP/RenEngine) compiled following its instructions.

 In the project directory run the follow.

 ```bash
 mvnw clean install
 ```